Animal Movement Permits

 The import permit process results in an import permit number that gets added to and becomes part of the certificate of veterinary inspection (CVI).
 Veterinarians can apply for an import permit number as noted below.

-The import permit process is conducted by fax or email rather than over the phone or online.
-To apply for an import permit, choose the appropriate import permit application form, print and fill out the form completely.
-All items with an asterisk (*) are required.
-When you have completed the form, fax it along with the current CVI(s) to (608) 224-4871 or scan both documents and email them to DATCPAnimalImports@Wisconsin.gov.
+When you have completed the form, send it along with the current CVI(s) for the intended movement to the Division of Animal Health by email (DATCPAnimalImports@Wisconsin.gov) or fax (608) 224-4871.
 Permit applications are processed Monday through Friday (excluding holidays) from 7:45 a.m. to 4:15 p.m. on a first-come, first-served basis.
 There is no fee for an import permit (except for some fish permits).

 It is essential to plan ahead and allow time for processing.
-Permits are usually issued the same workday they are received, but the process may take longer during busy seasons or if the submitted paperwork is not complete.
+Permits are usually issued the same work day they are received, but the process may take longer during busy seasons or if the submitted paperwork is not complete.
 Also, permits are not issued after business hours, on weekends, or holidays.

 Plan ahead for weekend sales.
 Because Wisconsin does not issue import permits after business hours or on weekends, organizers of weekend sales where permits are required may need to obtain a blanket permit number in advance of the sale.